AP source: Ex-FBI No. 2 official wrote memo on Comey firing

 The New York Times first reported on the content of this particular memo.

 McCabe became FBI acting director following Comey’s firing last May.
-He was fired as deputy director in March amid an inspector general finding that he had misled internal investigators.
+He was fired as deputy director in March, just days before his scheduled retirement, amid an inspector general finding that he had misled internal investigators about his role in an October 2016 disclosure to The Wall Street Journal.